In this essay, I will—actually, hold up. Allow me to introduce myself first.

 In any given week, I might be designing a website, filming a self-tape audition in my apartment, hopping on a client call, running to a callback in Midtown, connecting someone's domain, designing someone’s newsletter, going to rehearsal (if I'm lucky), performing in a show (if I'm luckier), and seeing at least one musical on Broadway (for research, obviously).

-Some weeks lean more design and some weeks lean more theatre, but honestly, most weeks are a chaotic blend of both.
+Some weeks lean more design and some weeks lean more theatre, but most weeks are a balanced blend of both.

 (And hey, I may not know what "work-life balance" means, but at least I do know what a fulfilling, maximalist, and intentionally weird creative career looks like!)